MicrosoftDocs/learn/learn-pr/introduction-to-azure-data-lake-storage/includes/4-when-to-use-azure-data-lake-storage.md

 When deciding whether to move to a data lake from a traditional, on-premises data warehouse, one of the biggest factors is data size.
 Here, data size refers to both the overall amount of stored data and the size of individual files.

-Data warehouses are purpose-built for dealing with large volumes of data, but they can't deal with *unlimited* data for various reasons:
+Data warehouses are purpose-built for dealing with large volumes of data, but there are hard limits on the total amount of data they can deal with:

 - They use costly, high-end hardware for reliability and performance.
 - Expansion is limited to the physical footprint of the data center.